sujeetgund/linkedin-post-generator-agent/README.md

 ## 📝 Project Overview

-I started this project because I noticed a growing trend:
-People are increasingly posting on LinkedIn, but too often, these posts start to sound the same — they all have that unmistakable AI-generated tone.
+I launched this project after noticing a clear pattern - While more people are sharing on LinkedIn, many posts end up blending together, often carrying that generic, AI-generated feel.

-If we’re using AI to craft posts anyway, why not create a tool that helps **users generate posts that are truly engaging** and **resonate with their own voice and intentions**?
+If AI is already part of the process, why not build a tool that empowers **users to create posts that stand out** and **authentically reflect their unique voice and goals**?

 This project implements a multi-phase, agent-based workflow to do just that: